Constitution of New Jersey: "Schedule"

 Article XI, the schedule, is the list of amendments to the Constitution in order of their addition.
 Sections I through IV, were adopted with the rest of the constitution.
 They lay out the process of supersession.
 The others were adopted as individual amendments.
 The Article orders the Legislature to pass all laws necessary for the activation of the new constitution.
 Existing instruments of government, contracts, officers, and judgments are continued unless they are expired, superseded, altered, or repealed.
 This is to prevent application as an ex post facto law or violation of the Contract Clause, both prohibited by the United States Constitution.
 The new legislature members are elected, and the process of election, term, and rotation are created.
 The members may be appointed to offices of government, likely new ones created at the behest of Article XI, Section I, Paragraph 2.

 The remaining sections are the amendments.
 For reasons unknown, this constitution has never been directly updated since its adoption.
 The amendments are enumerated in this Article.
 Essentially, this section of the article records the development of the constitution through amendments.
 Such amendments include the abolishment of the New Jersey Court of Errors and Appeals and Chancery, transferring the cases before them and offices under the other courts, such as the New Jersey Supreme Court.

 The requirement of the Supreme Court of the United States that the apportionment of all state legislatures be by population is stated.
 It mainly consists of an interim list of districts and the number of Senators they can elect until the next United States Census comes around and is received by the Governor.
 It also contains provisions for apportioning ten districts of the lower house.
 If it is deadlocked, the Chief Justice of the New Jersey Supreme Court will appoint an 11th and then the vote is by absolute majority.
 It was passed on election day, 1966, but was first applied on January 17, 2006.
 This was superseded in 1995 by Article II, Section II.
 It took effect on December 7, 1978.
 Section VII, the final section of this constitution, was passed in a referendum on November 8, 2005, and takes full effect at noon, January 19, 2010, following the transfer of power to the next executive.

 Criticisms

-The New Jersey State Constitution has been criticized, mainly for its disorganized succession plan, as seen following Jim McGreevey's resignation.
+The New Jersey State Constitution has been criticized, mainly for its disorganized succession plan, as seen following Governor Jim McGreevey's 2004 resignation.
 Senate President Richard Codey assumed command, and since he legally held both positions, he temporarily had more power than any other governor in the country, being the head of both executive and legislative branches.
 An amendment was later passed to prevent the possibility of executive and legislative conflation in the future.
 The constitution has also been denounced for its unorganized composition.
 Paragraphs traditionally in Article I, e.g. the banning of ex post facto laws, are in Article IV "Legislative".